numeroflip/obsidian-auto-template-trigger/README.md

 # Auto Template Prompt

 This is a simple Obsidian plugin. (https://obsidian.md)
 It triggers the template prompt when creating a note.
-(And the Template plugin is be enabled)
+(And the Template plugin is enabled)

 If the built-in template plugin serves your needs weel, this one might enhance your experience.